 What is an Arrest and What It Means For You

-An arrest is defined the act of a police officer to take a person into custody.
+An arrest is defined the act of a police officer to take a person into custody for a criminal offense.
 While an arrest may culminate with the person going to jail, this is not always the case.
 Also, an arrest goes beyond just sending a suspect to prison.
 Sometimes, a person can be arrested for further questioning.
 There are 3 scenarios a person can be arrested for: if the officer sees someone in the act of committing a crime, the officer has reason to believe that a person has committed a crime, or a judge has issued an arrest warrant for whatever reason supported by probable cause.

 - Never resist using force – Innocent or guilty, the first instinct of some people facing arrest is to resist.
 That is one of the worst things you can do if you’re being arrested, regardless if the arrest is legal or not.
 With some rare exceptions, one does not have the right to resist arrest.
 A person that uses force to resist arrest may become liable to other charges.
 If you feel that you are wrongfully arrested, the best place to defend yourself is in court.
 Hiring Gary Rohlwing attorney will help you get the best defense.

 - You have the right to remain silent – This is the first part of the immortal Miranda rights.
 When you are being arrested, you have the right to remain silent.
 Of course, some policemen will attempt to get you to start talking, hoping to get something that can be used against you.
 The best way to go about this is to just stay quiet.
 Mention your name and some of your basic information to the police, but don’t give away everything else.
 While arrested, do not talk to the police, your family or friends, or other inmates about your case.
 This is where you want to only speak to your attorney and adhere to their guidance.